-The third phase of the project will further cover the northern part of Nepal.
+The third phase of the project (marked in green) will further cover the northern part of Nepal.
 From the northeast to the northwest.
 This stage is very responsible, in the sense that it will be faced with mobility difficulties in mountainous areas.

 Consequently, the implementation of the project may extend beyond the scheduled time, twelve months.
 During the project, it is necessary to take into account the harsh climate of the mountains, therefore it is necessary to start working as quickly as possible in those areas where winter comes at an early stage.
 Later shift to other areas where the winter period comes later.